milesroberts-123/tajimasDacrossSpecies/README.md

 ```
 cd workflow/scripts
 git clone https://github.com/harvardinformatics/degenotate.git
 ```

-You can then update degenotate by doing into the degenotate folder and using the `git fetch` then `git pull` commands
+You can then update degenotate by doing into the degenotate folder and using:

 ```
 git fetch
 git pull
 ```